chillcicada/tntt/template/thesis.typ

 // 英文摘要
 #abstract-en(keywords: ("Keyword 1", "Keyword 2", "Keyword 3", "Keyword 4", "Keyword 5"))[
-  // If you want to use full english font here.
-  #set text(font: "Times New Roman")

   An abstract of a dissertation is a summary and extraction of research work and contributions.
 Included in an abstract should be description of research topic and research objective, brief introduction to methodology and research process, and summarization of conclusion and contributions of the research.
 An abstract should be characterized by independence and clarity and carry identical information with the dissertation.
 It should be such that the general idea and major contributions of the dissertation are conveyed without reading the dissertation.

   An abstract should be concise and to the point.
 It is a misunderstanding to make an abstract an outline of the dissertation and words “the first chapter”, “the second chapter” and the like should be avoided in the abstract.